 - 1. Use one of the above methods to open the STUDENTS table in Design View.
 We will limit how many characters can be typed in some of the fields by changing the Field Size property. - 2.
-Click on the Postcode field.
+Click in the Postcode field.
 At the bottom of the window you will see a list of properties for the selected field.
-Postcode [Text - 3.
+Postcode Short Text - 3.
 Since we will only use this field for Australian postcodes, we will limit the field size to 4 characters.
-Click in the Field Size property and change the number from 255 to 4. - 4.
+Click in the Field Size property in the bottom part of the window and change the number from 255 to 4. - 4.
 In the top part of the window, click in the State field. - 5.
 This field will only be used to store 2 and 3 letter abbreviations for state names such as WA and NSW.
 Change the Field Size property to 3. - 6.
 In the top part of the window, click in the Mark field. - 7.
 For number fields, you have a range of Field Size options to choose from (such as byte, single and integer).
-To find out more about any property you want to modify, you can use the [F1] key to go straight to help about the selected property.
-Press [F1] now to find out more about the options for the Field Size property.
+To find out more about any property you want to modify, you can use the F1 key to go straight to help about the selected property.
+Press, click in the Field Size property and press F1 to find out more about the options for the Field Size property.

-- 8. Click the FieldSize Property link to go to that help topic and have a quick read through its contents. - Tip Help in access isn't just for beginners.
-The help within Access is often an ideal reference when you want to know what different options you have for a certain property, often with examples. - 9.
-Close the help window. - 10.
+- 8. Office Online help will load in your web browser.
+Have a quick read through the description. - Tip Help in access isn't just for beginners.
+The help within Access can be an ideal reference when you want to know what different options you have for a certain property, often with examples. - 9.
+Close the browser window. - 10.
 For our marks field we want an option that allows for decimal places but doesn't have a large number range.
-Single would be a suitable option so choose that for Field Size. - 11.
-Click 🖬 or press [Ctrl] [S] to save the changes to the design of the table.
+Single would be a suitable option so choose that for Field Size. - 11.Click or press Ctrl S to save the changes to the design of the table. - 12.If you see a message warning about lost data, click Yes to confirm saving.